-A minimum of three companies can initiate a program.
-Each company hosts a project, which addresses an issue of high priority to the company.
-For each project, a small team is formed with three people from the host company plus one person from two other companies to provide fresh eyes to the problem.
-A suitably qualified action learning facilitator coordinates project planning, works intensively with the project team for five weeks and then mentors the team through the implementation of a resulting action plan.
+Three organisations collaborate in a program.
+Each organisation hosts a project, which addresses an issue of high priority to the organisation.
+For each project, a small team is formed with three people from the host organisation plus one person from two other organisations to provide fresh eyes to the problem.
+A suitably qualified action learning facilitator coordinates project planning and works intensively with the project team for five weeks.
+The facilitator mentors the team through the implementation of the resulting action plan.
 Project outcomes are mapped against performance criteria to provide a pathway for team members to receive a nationally recognised qualification.

 The Action Learning Institute is a Registered Training Organisation, Provider No. 40676, under the National Vocational Education and Training Regulator Act 2011.
 The Institute has been delivering nationally recognised qualifications through the Lean Action Learning program since 2010.
 It is the first education institution in the world to deliver nationally recognised qualifications entirely through action learning.
 BALT is keen to offer programs through other RTOs, who are willing to adopt the action learning model.
 The Action Learning Institute has committed to assisting Tasmanian RTOs to co-design action learning programs and provide the supporting systems and processes to achieve compliance with the Standards for RTOs 2015.

 The cost to host a Lean Action Learning project is $30,000 per company.
 This does not include any additional travel costs if facilitators are required to travel to regional areas or interstate.
 BALT has a number of highly qualified facilitators in locations across Australia and are actively recruiting local facilitators to reduce travel costs incurred.